camillatung/phd_thesis_markdown/source/08_chapter_3.md

 - `PlaneViewController` class

 Shadows can make the 3D objects looks more realistic.
-I add shadows to the scene by adding directional light.
-[5] Figure 3.22 shows the 4 commonly used lights in SceneKit.
+I add shadows to the scene by adding directional light [5].
+Figure 3.22 shows the 4 commonly used lights in SceneKit.

 ![Common light types in SceneKit](https://lh3.googleusercontent.com/r94ExP6iJRoLwHraoUen4xhBoOju6uSnlDKlk9xPsbJsPulv6kBrkVxqWxKQ_bkK_sHFJLLJC80){width=100%}